Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-additivescenes-and-networkscenemanager-refactoring.md

  The local event notification process has been improved upon by making all scene events available to both the Unity.Netcode domain and user code domain via [NetworkSceneManager.OnSceneEvent](https://github.com/Unity-Technologies/com.unity.multiplayer.mlapi/blob/bac7f416ae29624277984c6d2d1eee07bf4afb77/com.unity.multiplayer.mlapi/Runtime/SceneManagement/NetworkSceneManager.cs#L101) that provides a [SceneEvent](https://github.com/Unity-Technologies/com.unity.multiplayer.mlapi/blob/bac7f416ae29624277984c6d2d1eee07bf4afb77/com.unity.multiplayer.mlapi/Runtime/SceneManagement/NetworkSceneManager.cs#L15) class as a parameter to subscriber(s) of this event.

 ### **The Entire Client Connection Approval and Scene Synchronization Process**
 The approval process no longer includes the scene synchronization data and will be processed as a completely separate message.
-If EnableSceneManagement is true, the SynchronizeNetworkObjects method is invoked which generates the S2C_Sync SceneEvent message.
-The client processes all serialized data (i.e. scenes and NetworkObjects) in the S2C_Sync message, and upon finishing informs the server that is is done (C2S_SyncComplete).
+If EnableSceneManagement is true, the SynchronizeNetworkObjects method is invoked which generates the Synchronize SceneEvent message.
+The client processes all serialized data (i.e. scenes and NetworkObjects) in the Synchronize message, and upon finishing informs the server that is is done (SynchronizeComplete).
 ![](0000-additivescenes-and-networkscenemanager-refactoring/NSM_Reference7.png)

-In the event that the server determines the client being synchronized missed one or more DestroyObject message(s), the server will send a final S2C_ReSync message that contains the NetworkObjectIds of the NetworkObjects that no longer exist.
-Upon receiving the S2C_ReSync message, the client will remove the NetworkObjects in question and clean up the local SpawnManager's SpawnObjects lists.
+In the event that the server determines the client being synchronized missed one or more DestroyObject message(s), the server will send a final ReSynchronize message that contains the NetworkObjectIds of the NetworkObjects that no longer exist.
+Upon receiving the ReSynchronize message, the client will remove the NetworkObjects in question and clean up the local SpawnManager's SpawnObjects lists.
 *This is a placed holder feature until the snapshot system handles the DestroyObject message*.

 # Reference-level explanation